From heavy-ornamented baroque libraries to minimalist white interiors, the most beautiful libraries in the world have something for everyone.

 Keep in mind that from your parking spot to the building, there are stairs and the climb is somewhat steep.

-The most beautiful libraries in the world have something for everyone.
+So now you know what the most beautiful libraries in the world are.

 Share in the comments!